Bedirhan233/Vr-FishCream/README.md

     return (kidType, kidSelect);
 }
 ```
 Thank you for reading.
-From this project I learned dictioneries, complex list systems, more about get and set, coroutines and hot to use bools effieciently.
+From this project, I learned about dictionaries, complex list systems, getters and setters, coroutines, and how to use booleans efficiently.